raydelvecchio/vdb-benchmark/README.md

 * `graphs.py` outputs each benchmark for each db into `/results` as an image

 # Comparisons
+We compare many different vector *databases*.
+A vector database is a wrapper around a vector index.
+We are *not* benchmarking vector indexes, as the average user starting out does not directly inference the index, but rather a pre-built, ready-to-use database.
 * VLite
 * VLite2
 * Chroma